Prestatyn’s 21st century Scala Cinema and Arts Centre

 Friends of the Scala Charity: A mission accomplished

 In January 2016, the Friends of the Scala announced they had decided to fold.
 This decision was, they said, taken because as a legally registered charity, the Friends of the Scala could no longer support the Scala cinema, since it was now a commercial enterprise.
 The Friends considered that this was not a sad event; firstly, the Friends had achieved what they initially aimed to do, namely the re-building of the cinema after its closure in 2000.
 Secondly, The Friends continued to support the Scala when it was run as a charitable company.
 The Friends felt that the future of the cinema was in safe hands and they looked forward to it’s continued success.
 The Friends had £1,153.82 remaining funds and so donated them to the Prestatyn Carnival Committee.
 Ownership of the Friends of the Scala’s website returned to be the property of Prestatyn resident Graham Smith who had created and maintained it over the years with Friends’ Secretary, Daniel Graham-Jones.
-The Friends charity agreed that the website’s history and information should ideally be retained and so ownership was transferred.
+The Friends charity agreed that the website’s history and information should ideally be retained and so ownership was approved.

 Another new beginning